SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 due to explicitly-sized data from an external source, or for performance, memory usage, or other optimization.
-Using explicitly-sized types in these situations helps to catch any accidental value overflows, and implicitly documents the nature of the data being used.
+Using explicitly-sized types in these situations helps to catch any accidental value overflows and implicitly documents the nature of the data being used.

 .. _BasicTypes_IntegerConversion: